Richard Kogan (physician)

-Richard Kogan is Clinical Professor of Psychiatry at Weill Cornell Medical Center, in New York City; Co-Director of the Medical Center's Human Sexuality Program; and Artistic Director of the Weill Cornell Music and Medicine Program.
+Richard Kogan is Clinical Professor of Psychiatry at Weill Cornell Medical Center in New York City; Co-Director of the Medical Center's Human Sexuality Program; and Artistic Director of the Weill Cornell Music and Medicine Program.

-In addition to his medical calling, Kogan is a concert pianist.
-This combination of accomplishments led him to develop a series of lecture-recitals that explore the role of music in healing, and the influence of psychological factors and medical conditions on the creative work of composers.
+Kogan is a concert pianist.
+He developed a series of lecture-recitals that explore the role of music in healing and the influence of psychological factors and medical conditions on the creative work of composers.

 Life

-Richard Kogan is the son of a gastroenterologist from Elizabeth, New Jersey, and the second of five children.
+Kogan is the son of a gastroenterologist from Elizabeth, New Jersey, and the second of five children.
 He began piano performances in 1961 at age 6.
-But the medical world was never far from the family life; his father took the boy on medical rounds.
-His mother, for her part, enrolled him at the Juilliard School of Music Pre-college, where he studied piano with Nadia Reisenberg.
+But the medical world was never far from family life; his father took the boy on medical rounds.
+His mother enrolled him at the Juilliard School of Music pre-college, where he studied piano with Nadia Reisenberg.